swiftcode/swiftcode/README.md

 <h3 align="left">About me:</h3>

 - I am a freelance iOS developer.
-As an indepedent programmer, I have worked with customers in all stages of the software lifecycle.
+I have worked with customers in all stages of the software lifecycle.
 From design to deployment.
-- I have been the sole developer on projects but also have been added as an additional resource to existing teams.
+- I have worked as the sole developer on projects but also have been added as an additional resource to existing teams.
 I can work in either environment.
 - I'm available to collaborate on open-source iOS projects.
 - I've worked with a variety of languages and systems.
 Currently, I work in native iOS using Swift and SwiftUI.
 - Prior to iOS, I was a database developer for 20+ years, primarily working with manufacturing systems (MRP/ERP).